-Valuation Techniques Significant Unobservable Inputs Land Market Data Approach Price per square meter, size, location, shape, time element, and corner influence Land and Building Market Data Approach and Cost Approach Reproduction Cost New nation techniques and significant ur company's investment properties ar nobservable inputs used in the valuation of the e as follows: Valuation Techniques Market Data Approach ect property being appraised to similar Cost Approach comparable properties recently sold or being offered for sale.
-It is an estimate of the investment required to duplicate the property in its present condition.
+Valuation Techniques Significant Unobservable Inputs Land Market Data Approach Price per square meter, size, location, shape, time element, and corner influence Land and Building Market Data Approach and Cost Approach Reproduction Cost New ation techniques and significant ur ompany's investment properties ar nobservable inputs used in the valuation of the e as follows: Valuation Techniques Market Data Approach comparable properties recently so Cost Approach It is an estimate of the investment required to duplicate the property in its present condition.
 It is reached by estimating the value of the building "as if new" and then deducting the depreciated cost.
 Fundamental to the Cost Approach is the estimate of "Reproduction Cost New" of the improvements.
-Significant unobservabl le inputs Reproduction Cost New V The cost to create a virtual replic same design and similar building a of the existing structure, employing the gmaterials.
+Significant unobservabl Reproduction Cost New - a of the existing structure, employing the materials.
 Size Size of lot in terms of area.
-Evaluate if the lot size of property or comparable conforms to the average cut of the lots in the area and estimate the impact of lot size differences on land value.
-Shape the usable area whereas an ideal of the lot.
+Eval comparable conforms to the aver the impact of lot size differences age cut of the lots in the area and estimate Shape the usable area whereas an ideal of the lot.
 A highly irregular shape limits lot configuration maximizes the usable area designing an improvement which conforms he property.
 Location road.
-Road width could also be a ies whether on a main road or secondary a consideration if data is available.
-As a nain road are superior to properties located Time Element An adjustment for market condit have appreciated or depreciated s ions is made if general property values since the transaction dates due to inflation tors' perceptions of the market over time. superior to historic data.
+Road width could also be ies whether on a main road or secondary a consideration if data is available.
+As a nain road are superior to properties located Time Element An adjustment for market condit have appreciated or depreciated ions is made if general property values since the transaction dates due to inflation cors' perceptions of the market over time. superior to historic data.
 Discount osted for sale are negotiable.
 Discount is er is willing to deduct from the posted ll be in cash or equivalent.
 Corner influence Bounded by two (2) roads.